There are no paths, paths are made by walking. - Australian Aboriginal saying

 "There isn't any formula or method.
 You learn to love by loving - by paying attention and doing what one thereby discovers has to be done."
 Aldous Huxley

 The major reason for all this exploration is to be more useful for others who want to take this journey.
 Personal curiosity also contributes to this interest.
 There is increasing evidence that psychedelics can be helpful both for a whole series of difficult-to-treat disorders and also for 'normal' populations as well.
-In order to make these approaches more widely available, it seems very likely that there will be considerably reliance on group as well as individual formats.
-I want to have both an individual experienced trip-sitter who I know & can vouch for in the Netherlands (where taking psilocybin truffles is legal) and also a group retreat that I know & can vouch for ... hence the journey to the Netherlands next week for a high-dose trip taken with 15 other participants & 4 facilitators.
+In order to make these approaches more widely available, it seems very likely that there will be considerable reliance on group as well as individual formats.
+I want to have both individual experienced trip-sitter who I know & can vouch for in the Netherlands (where taking psilocybin truffles is legal) and also a group retreat that I know & can vouch for ... hence the journey to the Netherlands next week for a high-dose trip taken with 15 other participants & 4 facilitators (and pretty soon our Scottish group are likely to be running Netherlands retreats as well).

 And a couple of the questions are a bit more about the group format.
 A central one is to learn ... how do these experienced facilitators run the group?
 What seems to work ... and what, for me, doesn't work so well?
 I have been involved in hundreds of psychotherapy groups over the last 45 plus years ... some as participant and a good few as facilitator.
 I even teach group facilitation.
 Many posts on this website discussing this area can be found under the Group Work tag.
 The interesting presentations on group ceremonies at this year's Breaking Convention conference also highlight a series of issues about this territory.
 How well the group works can make a big difference to how much benefit group members experience from this retreat.
 Having supportive group participants contributes a good deal.
 And here's the second question I have in this area ... how can I be deeply supportive next week for all of us working together in this group.
 We really are fellow travellers on what can be a huge journey.
 I am very moved by the Aldous Huxley quote at the top of this post ...
 "There isn't any formula or method.
 You learn to love by loving - by paying attention and doing what one thereby discovers has to be done."
 So the question here is around my paying attention and serving/responding to what is emerging.